 There’s no competition in a taste-test between homemade and manufactured bread.
 Along with being sumptuously delicious, homemade bread is made with simple ingredients (flour, salt, yeast, water) and you’ll save dough (flour goes a long way).
 Grain is helping to bring bread back into the hands of the people with farm-direct, fresh milled-to-order flour delivered to your door.
 Their no-knead bread recipe is perfect for anyone new to bread baking or short on time.

-Whether you purchase it fresh from the bakery or make your own, store your bread on the counter and give it a little TLC with Abeego.
-Wrap your homemade loaf, artisan loaf, half loaves or even your baguette.
-Abeego keeps the crust crusty and the inside soft.
-Follow these best practices to keep your bread fresh in Abeego:
+Forget the fridge and store bread on the countertop at room temperature with a little TLC from Abeego.
+Wrap your homemade bread, artisan bread, half loaves or even your baguette—Abeego keeps the crust crusty and the inside soft.
+Follow these best practices to keep your whole loaf of bread fresh in Abeego:

 Keep your bread out of direct sources of heat and the sun.
-Go for Abeego’s giant beeswax food wrap for bread loaves.
+Go for Abeego’s Giant beeswax food wrap and savor all sizes of loaves.

 ANYWAY YOU SLICE IT | HOW TO CUT BREAD